Scalable Reactive Atomistic Dynamics with GAIA

 \section{Validation across experimental phenomena}

-Beyond achieving DFT-level accuracy, the ultimate value of MLIPs lies in reproducing experimental observables.
-However, reproducing experimental phenomena for systems not represented in their training domain remains a challenge for MLIPs.
-In the following subsections we demonstrate that GAIA-based training enables MLIPs to generalize across diverse, experimentally relevant chemical processes with high reliability.
-We simulate detonation, coalescence, adsorption, and catalytic mechanisms, spanning from organic systems to metal-molecule interfacial processes using only a single Titan25-trained potential, SNet-T25.
-See Method~\ref{method:MD} for detailed simulation conditions.
+Beyond achieving DFT-level accuracy, a central practical value of MLIPs is their capacity to reproduce experimental observables.
+However, achieving such agreement for systems not explicitly represented in their training domain remains a challenge.
+In the following subsections, we examine the generality of a single MLIP, SNet-T25, across a range of experimentally relevant chemical processes.
+Using this potential, we simulate detonation, coalescence, adsorption, and catalytic mechanisms, spanning from organic systems to metal--molecule interfacial processes.
+See Methods~\ref{method:MD} for detailed simulation conditions.